 Leave the apartment clean and in good condition.

-Be present at the move out inspection to avert conflicts over charges.
+Management recommends you be present at the move out inspection to avert conflicts over charges.

 Security Deposit Disposition will be carried out in accordance with HUD regulations and guidelines, State and Local laws, and the terms of the lease agreement.